Mike-Banks/BankAppDemo/README.md

 - Shared Preferences: Saving the current profile (logged into by the user), and all of its general info, accounts and transactions.
 When initially logging into a profile, all of the data from that profile is loaded from the database (stores all profile data).
 This operation is performed once, in which the profile data is stored into Shared Preferences and can be updated and loaded efficiently across the different activities.
 JSON is involved in the reading and writing of data into Shared Preferences.

-- Adapters: Personally created adapters are used to display custom information in ListView's and Spinner's.
+- Array Adapters: Custom array adapters are used to display information in ListView's and Spinner's.
 The adapters used are for accounts and all transaction types (deposits, transfers and payments).

 # NOTABLE MENTIONS